Granola Bars

 I heated the cider back up with just a tiny bit of salt to cut the sweetness and brighten the orange and apple flavors.
 The heated cider was poured into a warmed tea pot and placed on a pretty tray.
 And yes, that’s candy corn and dry roasted peanuts mixed together.
 Tastes like a Payday candy bar.

-Seasons of change Blessings from the Exile’s Kitchen.
+Self-care Blessings from the Exile’s Kitchen.